Electronic Component Lists and Schematic Symbols

 An electronic component schematic symbol is a pictorial representation of an electronic component, usually standardized by an international electronics industry body.
 Such standards organizations include:

 There are even schematic symbols for some simple machines that may be integrated into a circuit, like buzzers, speakers, relays, and motors.
-With extremely complex machines, it may be unnecessary, too time-consuming, or too difficult to depict all components they contain within a schematic.
-Schematic symbols, then, can simplify a project by using a single symbol for complex machines.
+With extremely complex machines, it may be unnecessary, too time-consuming, or too difficult to depict all the components they contain within a schematic.
+Therefore, schematic symbols can simplify designers’ projects by using a single symbol for complex machines.

 Table of Schematic Symbols

 It’s important for designers to know many of these older schematic symbols if they are upgrading or analyzing older technology.
-If a designer or engineer is only creating completely new electronics projects, knowledge of older symbols is not as important (but may be useful once in a while).
-As the use of technology grows rapidly, the new IPC standard that governs the creation of new schematic symbols may be especially helpful to designers.
+If a designer or engineer creates completely new electronics projects, knowledge of older symbols is not as essential but may be beneficial occasionally.
+Given the rapid increase of technology, the new IPC standard governing the creation of new schematic symbols may be especially helpful to designers.

 AC Power Supply